A Pair of George III Candelabra

 Each on shaped circular base, with rococo scrolls, the double baluster stems and central socket with acanthus leaves, the three-arm branch with conforming sockets, the wax pans and nozzles with cast scrolls, with pinecone and flower finial.

 No record of apprenticeship or freedom.
 First mark entered as largeworker in partnership with Lewis Herne, 13 July 1757.
 Address: Clerkenwell Close.
 Herne absconded from that address, 1765.
 Second mark, in partnership with Nicholas Dumee, presumably entered sometime after 1758 in the missing register.
-The appear as goldsmiths in the Parl.
+They appear as goldsmiths in the Parl.
 Report list 1773, at the same address, where Heal records them until 1776.
 The Gentleman's Magazine records their bankruptcy, March 1773.
-Dumee (q.v.) entered a mark in partnership with William Holmes, September 1773, presumably as a result of the bankruptcy.
+Dumee entered a mark in partnership with William Holmes, September 1773, presumably because of the bankruptcy.
 Butty is listed as Huguenot by Evans.